joaopcm/snipshare/README.md

 - **AI-powered code explanations**: Nodepad now offers an AI-powered feature that provides explanations for code snippets.
 Users can simply hover over a code block to see a detailed explanation of the code's functionality, making it easier to understand and learn from code written by others.

+- **Visits counter**: Nodepad now features a visits counter, which allows users to track the number of visits to their shared code snippets and notes.
+This feature provides valuable insights into the popularity and impact of users' work, allowing them to gauge the success of their coding projects.

 Overall, Nodepad is a powerful and convenient platform for creating and sharing Node.js code snippets, with features designed to streamline the coding process and make it accessible to users of all levels.